-One statement we have all heard from mom is, "treat others as you would like to be treated".
-That moniker definitely applies on bedside nursing.
+One statement we have all heard from mom is, "Treat others as you would like to be treated."
+That moniker definitely applies to bedside nursing.

 We all have time to show compassion to our patients.
-If you think you don't, perhaps you need to re-evaluate your job description and/or work location!
+If you think you don't, perhaps you need to re-evaluate your job description or work location.